Tuesday, November 15, 2022

 Leighton Pond on Fennell Road

 All we saw was mud and a few fish flopping.
 Believe it or not, fish were swimming in the pond.
-If the water level gets any lower, there will not be any for the fish to swim in.
+If the water level drops any lower, there will be no water for the fish to swim in.

 The Shaw Home Colbert County

 The Shaw Home Colbert Baldy Shaw purchased this property from the state of Alabama in 1830.
 In 1844, he constructed this home.
 Over the years, various property owners made changes and additions to the Shaw Home and its outbuildings.
-The canning building is directly north of the home and allows for the canning of garden-raised food without affecting the temperature of the main house.
+The canning building, located directly north of the home, allows for the canning of garden-raised food without affecting the temperature of the main house.
 Evidence of Fennell Road is directly behind the canning building on the north boundary line of the home.
 During the Civil War, Fennell Road provided constant access to and from the many skirmishes between the Northern and Southern armies.
 The Battle of Town Creek was one of those skirmishes.
-The Shaw Home is a working farm with 2 wells and 9 farm buildings and is an example of the tranquility of life in the south.
-The home also serves as a reminder of the past sadness of the Civil War, fought between brothers, families, and states.
+The Shaw Home is a working farm with two wells and nine farm buildings, and is an example of the tranquility of life in the South.
+The home also serves as a poignant reminder of the past sadness of the Civil War, a conflict fought between brothers, families, and states.

-Listed in the Alabama Register of Landmarks & Heritage Marker erected in 2013 by Drs.
+Listed in the Alabama Register of Landmarks & Heritage, a Marker erected in 2013 by Drs.
 Gerald, and Patricia Miller Murray.

 Bales of Cotton wrapped in pink

-We also saw hundreds of rolled cotton bales and fields still waiting to be harvested.
-We road to the Wheeler Dam but had to detour because the bridge was on Highway 101.
+We also saw hundreds of rolled cotton bales and fields still awaiting harvest.
+We rode to the Wheeler Dam but had to detour because the bridge was on Highway 101

 At Wheeler Dam, we saw a few cormorants diving for fish, herons flying overhead, and terns sitting on light poles as we crossed the dam.
 As we were leaving the dam, I heard several bird sounds.
 We rode to the park across the highway, where I walked around but heard no birds.